 Gladman Developments Ltd has won a planning appeal inquiry for a residential development at Coalville, Leicestershire.
 The development of 180 new homes was initially refused by North West Leicestershire District Council in November 2014 and was subsequently examined at a public inquiry a year later.
-Baker Consultants provided Gladman with ecological advice throughout the planning process, carrying out comprehensive surveys, negotiating with the Local Planning Authority and giving evidence to the public inquiry.
+Baker Consultants provided Gladman with ecological advice throughout the planning process leading to planning appeal success, carrying out comprehensive surveys, negotiating with the Local Planning Authority and giving evidence to the public inquiry.

 The Coalville development is a mix of residential properties and a retail unit, together with associated infrastructure.
 The site sits adjacent to existing housing developments.